Shopify/product-reviews-polaris-example/workshop.md

 ## Step 2: Review index (Chloe)

-Go ahead and open up reviews list file located at`src/routes/ReviewList.js`.
+Go ahead and open up the review list file located at`src/routes/ReviewList.js`.
 If you scroll to the bottom of the file, you will see we have a GraphQL query setup to fetch the list of reviews.

-This injects a `data` prop into our reviews list component that gives us an array of "reviews" and a "loading" boolean that tells us whether or not we're still fetching the reviews.
+This injects a `data` prop into our `ReviewList` component that gives us an array of "reviews" and a "loading" boolean that tells us whether or not we're still fetching the reviews.

 ```jsx
 export default graphql(gql`